ThalesVGomes/Value-at-Risk/README.md

 Very useful to monitor your portfolio market risk.

 You just need to provide the stock tickers and the desired date to calculate the VaR.
 Also supports EWMA model calculation.
+Note that the ticker name must be as found in https://finance.yahoo.com/.

 The code makes large use of numpy vectorization which makes it runs faster.
 (Normally less than 10 seconds, depends on your hardware)